 Program Integrity Manager and Special Investigations Unit Staffing.
 Shall ensure oversight of the Contractor’s SIU activity.
 The Contractor shall ensure that the qualifications of the Program Integrity Manager are equal to those of the Agency Program Integrity Director.
 The Program Integrity Manager will serve as the liaison between the Contractor and State agencies, law enforcement, and federal agencies.
 The Program Integrity Manager shall be informed of current trends in Fraud, waste, and Abuse as well as mechanisms to detect such activity.
 The Program Integrity Manager shall be located in the Iowa offices.
 The position shall be dedicated at least 100% of the time to the oversight and management of the Program integrity efforts required under the Contract.
 The Program Integrity Manager shall have open and immediate access to all Claims, Claims processing data and any other electronic or paper information sufficient to meet the requirements of the Agency.
 The duties shall include, but not be limited to: (i) oversight of the Program integrity function under the Contract; (ii) liaison with the IME in all matters regarding Program integrity; (iii) development and operations of a Fraud control program within the Contractor Claims payment system; (iv) liaison with Iowa’s MFCU and/or the Office of the Attorney General; (v) assure coordination of efforts with the Agency and other agencies with regards to Program integrity issues.

-LTSS Manager: Shall ensure oversight of the Contractor’s implantation of the State’s community based and facility programs.
+LTSS Manager: Shall ensure oversight of the Contractor’s implementation of the State’s community based and facility programs.
 The LTSS Manager shall, at minimum, have at least five (5) years of experience in LTSS policy and have a comprehensive understanding of CMS rules and regulations.
 The LTSS Manager shall oversee long-term care Provider reviews, Utilization Reviews, Enrolled Member satisfaction surveys, and Enrolled Member health and welfare.

 Primary Point of Contact.
 In addition to management positions above, the Contractor shall designate a primary point of contact with the Agency for delivery system reform activities, including managing a specific project plan and reporting on activity and progress towards identified goals, including but not limited to those described in SIM.
 The point person will also serve as the liaison between the Contractor and various state agencies, leaders from the healthcare delivery system, other payers, stakeholders, and federal agencies.
 The point person shall also be informed of current trends in delivery system reports and have the specific experience within the healthcare delivery system in Iowa.